sagihaider/COVID_Sentiment_Twitter/README.md

 * How will the demo look like?
 * Any additional features you can think of?
 * Come up with a block diagram in the paper?

+***

+# 6. Implemention and basic codes for first model

+***

+# 7. Implementing the Design, Testing Twitter Sentiment Analysis on the Real Time Tweets

+Make sure that you test individual subsystems separately before you test the full system- it always helps when you are designing a complex system, makes debugging easier.
+When you are ready to test on the real time tweets, contact the GLA or Dr Raza if you need any help.

+***

+# 8. Additional Functionalities’ (open to your creativity)
+In addition to the basic Twitter Sentiment Analysis, you may think of other features that will make your demo more impressive, such as
+* Make Sentiment Analysis working on current issues such COVID19 or any other live news topic such as US Elections.
+* Give an alert when the sentiments of population change during any activity such as Football match.
+* Any other novel ideas are most welcome.